florisdenhengst/website/content/posts/student_supervision.md

 thing, measures something important, has the right statistical properties, can be obtained relatively easily, etc.).

-While a combination of both novel problem and solution is possible, the downsides of both directions add up: you now have a setting in which you are unsure whether the problem is solvable, you need to argue that it is relevant, and if you solve it with your proposed approach, you need to show (or at least argue) that more simple solutions do not solve it.
+While a combination of both novel problem and novel solution is possible, the downsides of both directions add up: you now have a setting in which you are unsure whether the problem is solvable, you need to argue that it is relevant, and if you solve it with your proposed approach, you need to show (or at least argue) that more simple solutions do not solve it.
 As a result, this